sanchgoel/WalkthroughScroller/README.md

 <img src="https://github.com/sanchgoel/WalkthroughScroller/blob/master/Video/walkthroughScroller.gif" width="300" />

 ## Installation Instructions
-Cocopods Setup to integrate SpiderWebChart into your Xcode project using CocoaPods, specify it in your Podfile:
+Cocopods Setup to integrate WalkthroughScroller into your Xcode project using CocoaPods, specify it in your Podfile:

 ``pod 'WalkthroughScroller'``